Motorcyclist killed by visually impaired, banned driver

 Flouting the prohibition and the previous convictions he had received for driving while forbidden, he got behind the wheel of his work vehicle in a move that would ultimately cost McKay his life.

 But not even causing death would stop Sovea from reoffending.
-He got behind the wheel - and while drunk and on bail - only a year later.
+He drove again - and while drunk and on bail - only a year later.

-The 22-year-old crossed the centreline and into the path of north-bound McKay, who collided with the back of a trailer Sovea was towing before hitting the driver's side of a following car and then the front of another vehicle.
+The 22-year-old had crossed double yellow lines and into the path of north-bound McKay, who collided with the back of a trailer Sovea was towing before hitting the driver's side of the following car and then the front of another vehicle.

 McKay, 54, died at the scene, with Manson at his side.